 Center for Online Learning students have access to the my.Saintleo portal.
 With a single login, students will be able to access eLion, e-mail, and the Daniel A. Cannon Memorial Library.
-The portal also offers access to the Pearson Learning (formerly eCollege) classroom. my.Saintleo features a personal calendar, contacts list, briefcase, and much more. my.Saintleo is located at http://my.saintleo.edu.
+The portal also offers access to the Learning Management System classroom. my.Saintleo features a personal calendar, contacts list, briefcase, and much more. my.Saintleo is located at http://my.saintleo.edu.